-Hello, I am Redwan Shahid, your VP Education.
-This year, I, along with a few student groups, have put together our annual Islamophobia Awareness Month campaign.
-Queen Mary Students’ Union takes a Zero Tolerance approach to Islamophobia and any other form of hate crime, and we work tirelessly to foster a safe and welcoming environment for all of our students.
+I am Shamima Akter, your Vice President Welfare.
+This year, it was my responsibility to oversee our annual Islamophobia Awareness Month campaign, not just as Vice President Welfare, but also as an individual who identifies as Muslim.
+The Students’ Union takes a Zero Tolerance approach to Islamophobia and any other form of hate crime; we aim to work towards creating a safe and welcoming environment for all our students.

-I hope to see all of you at our events and please do not hesitate to contact me with any queries:
+I hope to see you all at our events and please do not hesitate to contact me with any queries: